joemasilotti/masilotti.com/_posts/2020-12-03-testing-ui-without-ui-testing.md

 ### Test pushing a view controller

 Up next is testing the push of a new view controller on a `UINavigationController`.
-As before, here’s a first pass at a test using our “tap” knowledge from before.
+As before, here’s a first pass at a test using our "tap" knowledge from before.

 ```swift
 func testPushingAViewController() throws {